Welcome to our STEAM Room/Makerspace in the 2017-2018 school year!

 Here’s our story…

 In the fall of 2014, Miss Kolis started to participate in a “maker” class for adults at a community woodshop (“Soulcraft“) with 6-10 other educators.
-Led by (now-administrator at the Design Academy in Cleveland, Ohio) Sean Wheeler, she began to engage with materials and tools she had never imagined herself using.
+Led by (now-teacher at the Design Academy in Cleveland, Ohio) Sean Wheeler, she began to engage with materials and tools she had never imagined herself using.

 In the spring of 2015, Mrs. Wiesler (reading intervention co-teacher) and Miss Kolis started a club at Highland Drive School called the “Makers’ Club.”
 They ran this club out of their reading intervention classroom and stored the materials in the hallway.
 They received a grant from the BBH School Foundation to fund LEGO WeDo kits that soon became a hit!